Skip to main content

 Find a co-signer

 A co-signer with good credit provides an added assurance to the lender when it comes to recovering their funds.
 A co-signer is someone who applies for financing with another person and legally agrees to pay off their debt if the primary borrower isn't able to make the payments.
-This lowers the risk of lending, making it more likely they will approve the application.
+This lowers the risk of lending, which could make it more likely the lender will approve the application.

 Manage your expectations

-If you have a low credit score, the chances of borrowing will likely shrink due to the higher lending risks involved.
-In such situations, there are several things that may help you, like increasing your credit score, to raise the odds of getting approved.
+If you have a low credit score, the chances of borrowing could shrink due to the higher lending risks involved.
+In such situations, there are several things that may help you, like increasing your credit score, to help raise the odds of getting approved.

 For borrowers who need to improve their credit score, you may need to opt for a less expensive vehicle.
-Being realistic about what you can afford and managing your finances is a smart idea considering interest rates and the overall cost of borrowing as well.
+Being realistic about what you can afford and managing your finances could be a smart idea considering interest rates and the overall cost of borrowing as well.

 Build your credit score

-Taking the time to improve your credit score is always a better option in the long term.
-This means you will have to start planning ahead and might even have to delay the purchase of a new car.
+Taking the time to improve your credit score could be a better option in the long term.
+This means planning ahead and might even delay the purchase of a new car.
 But building your credit could increase your ability to secure credit with better interest rates and terms.
 A higher score can also improve your chances of securing a larger credit amount.

 Paying off credit cards, settling overdue debt, and making on-time bill payments can all help raise your credit score over time.
 And make sure you closely track your credit status with a tool like Chase Credit Journey®.